shopwareLabs/pg-experiment-shop-snippet/readme.md

       because the default setting is on true.
     * If the allowPaymentRequestApi setting is on false or the browser is not compatible with the API, the shop snippet displays an checkout on the same page.
+    * All configurations are optional, except for the settings: api, acces_token and products.

-The configuration object should look like:
+The configuration object should look like (with all configurations):

        <script>
            let configuration = {